 You have the option to either upload required documents or mail them to SSS but uploading is faster.

-Your documents will be marked as received much quicker if you upload them through the PFS Online.
+Your documents will be marked as received much quicker if you upload them through the Family Portal.

 There’s a difference between you uploading your documents and your school receiving them.